igkalina/Cropper4096/README.md

 ---

 ## 🆕 Changelog
+### v1.2 (October 2025)
+- Added automatic **center logo crop (512×512 px)**.
+  After the main 4096×2304 crop, the program now creates an additional centered 512×512 crop and compresses it to ≤ 1 MB.
+  The file is saved in the same output folder with the suffix `_logo.jpg`.

 ### v1.1 (October 2025)
 - Added checkbox to delete source images after crop
 - Added “Single File” tab for direct image cropping